msecondi/msecondi/README.md

 # 👋🏼 Hey, I'm Matthew Secondi

 I’m a full-stack developer and certified UX designer with a focus on **human-centered applications**.
 I aim to build software that’s functional, empathetic, and meaningful.
-Recently, I completed BrainStation’s intensive Software Engineering Bootcamp and earned my UX Design certification, giving me a unique perspective at the intersection of engineering and design.
+Recently, I completed BrainStation’s intensive Software Engineering Bootcamp and earned my UX Design certification, giving me a unique perspective at the intersection of development and design.
 My projects combine storytelling, clean code, and thoughtful interaction to create digital experiences that connect with people.

 ---